Dr. Melanie MartinOffice: Demergasso-Bava Hall 278 and Naraghi 375

 Turn in your written report one week in advance of your

 presentation date.
-Give a copy to the instructor and a copy to
+Email a pdf version to your instructor and

 On your assigned date deliver a 20-25 minute oral

 presentation of the content of your written report.
-(Seminar
+You must

 Attend all the presentations of the other members of the

 class, and react to them by asking questions and by writing a

 short critique which will be collected and given to the

 Assuming you fulfill all the requirements listed above, I will base